4 Billion Years On

 Key Facts

-Earth has warmed ~1.2 °C since pre-industrial times.
-The last decade was the hottest on record.
+Earth has warmed over 1.2 °C since pre-industrial times - the last decade was the warmest on record.
+Live global data.

-CO₂ levels are higher than at any point in at least 800,000 years – and rising faster than ever.
+Atmospheric CO₂ is now above 420 ppm - higher than at any point in at least 800,000 years, and still rising.
+Current concentrations.

-Arctic summer sea-ice extent has declined ~13% per decade since satellite records began in 1979.
+Arctic summer sea-ice extent has declined sharply since satellite records began in 1979, with recent decades seeing record lows.
+Sea ice extent.

-Roughly 1 million species face extinction risk, many driven by climate-related habitat loss.
+An estimated one million species face extinction risk - many driven by climate-related habitat loss, shifting seasons, and ecosystem disruption.
+Planetary Boundaries.

 How Climate Change Works